vegaprotocol/documentation/versioned_docs/version-v0.74/node-operators/get-started/setup-datanode.md

 wrong Block.Header.AppHash.
 Expected E02A8186F254267A97D069DEFE0DE1EB581B952ACE04CA9C73F5C930EFD581E2, got 24808BBEF33F7B7DDB59F814621A9AC587000D7E4191646256DADD2345A8BB56
 ```

-To fix the issue follow below steps
+To fix the issue follow the below steps

 1. Stop your node.
-2. Run tm rollback for a single block: vega tm rollback --home <tendermint_home>
+2. Run tm rollback for a single block: `vega tm rollback --home <tendermint_home>`
 3. Replace the vega binary with [this one](https://github.com/vegaprotocol/vega/releases/tag/v0.74.10)
-4. Update config/flag to your node from the one before the last snapshot.
+4. Update the config/flag to your node from the one before the last snapshot.
     a.
 If you use the Visor you can add the following path to the run-config.toml(`<vegavisor_home>/current/run-config.toml`) file: `"--snapshot.load-from-block-height", "41090047"`
     b.
 If you do not use the visor, you can add the following flag to your start command: `--snapshot.load-from-block-height 41090047`
     c.
 You can also update core config(`<vega_home>/config/node/config.toml`): `Snapshot.StartHeight = 41090047`